-The health and healthcare industry, like many other sectors, has transitioned many of their training, education, and professional development to eLearning.
-The reasons are simple. eLearning provides access to educational content and training materials from anywhere with an internet connection.
-It is more cost-effective and scalable than classroom training and allows a consistent delivery of content and training materials. eLearning also more easily supports a multimedia and multi-language experience to meet a broad range of learning needs.
+The health and healthcare industry, like many other sectors, has transitioned much of its training, education, and professional development to healthcare e learning.
+The reasons are simple. eLearning for health-related topics provides access to educational content and training materials from anywhere with an internet connection.
+It is more cost-effective and scalable than classroom training, allowing for consistent delivery of content.

 How the health industry uses eLearning